camguage/data_viz/README.md

 ## Project2

-This plot uses data from The [Atlantic's COVID Tracking Project](https://covidtracking.com/data/api).
+This plot uses data from [The Atlantic's COVID Tracking Project](https://covidtracking.com/data/api).
 It simply shows the number of COVID-19 tests distributed in each state, faceted by geographic region (and arranged to approximate the physical location of these regions).

 ---

 ## Project3

+This plot uses data from this [time-series](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_deaths_global.csv) data about global COVID-19 deaths.